sitepoint/debian-image-builder/README.md

   Jessie (oldstable) images.

-Note: To create an AMI, debian-image-builder needs to be run on an Amazon EC2 instance - we'll be attaching an EBS volume temporarily during execution, regardless of the type of AMI being created.
+Note: To create an AMI, debian-image-builder needs to be run on an Amazon EC2 instance - we'll be attaching a new EBS volume temporarily during execution regardless of the type of AMI being created, which will be deleted afterwards.

 Why debian-image-builder?